Andrea Ballabio: Awards

-He published 337 articles in international scientific journals (Impact Factor Total 2,778,301) with an average Impact Factor of 9,128 per item) and contributed to 21 chapters of prestigious international books such as "Harrison's Principles of Internal Medicine" and "Molecular Bases of Inherited Disease".
+He published 337 articles in international scientific journals (with an average Impact Factor of 9,128 per item) and contributed to 21 chapters of prestigious international books such as "Harrison's Principles of Internal Medicine" and "Molecular Bases of Inherited Disease".
 In total, his publications have been quoted more than 30,959 times.
 Over the last 10 years he has been invited as speaker to more than 100 international and national conferences.
 He has mentored many undergraduate and doctoral students.
 He is inventor of 7 international patents.
 He is a counselor at many committees of international bodies for evaluating research projects including the European Commission and the Canadian Genome Project.
 He is also a member of the editorial committees of numerous international scientific journals and major international scientific societies such as the European Molecular Biology Organization, the European Society of Human Genetics, the American Society of Human Genetics and many others.